Outlier detection in default logics: the tractability/intractability frontier: Computational and expressive properties of NMU and NU default theories

-Note that the results for NU (DNU, resp.) theories immediately apply to DNU (NU, resp.) theories, since given an NU (DNU, resp.) theory $\Delta$, the dual theory $\overline{\Delta}$ of $\Delta$ is obtained from $\Delta$ by replacing each literal $\ell$ in $\Delta$ with $\neg \ell$ is a DNU (NU, resp.) theory that has the same properties of its dual.
+In this section we investigate some important properties of NMU and NU theories.
+Before that, it is worth pointing out that the results we shall prove to hold for NU (DNU, resp.) theories immediately apply to DNU (NU, resp.) theories, since given an NU (DNU, resp.) theory $\Delta$, the dual theory $\overline{\Delta}$ of $\Delta$ is obtained from $\Delta$ by replacing each literal $\ell$ in $\Delta$ with $\neg \ell$ is a DNU (NU, resp.) theory that has the same properties of its dual.

-Unfortunately, the theorem reported above confirms that detecting outliers, even in default theories as structurally simple as acyclic NU and DNU ones, remains inherently intractable.
-Therefore, in order to chart the tractability frontier for this problem, we looked into the case of strong outliers.
-To characterize the complexity of this problem, a technical lemma, called the \textit{incremental lemma}, is needed.
-The Incremental Lemma provides an interesting \textit{monotonicity characterization in NMU theories} which is valuable on its own.
-The statement of the incremental lemma is reported next.

-\textbf{Lemma \ref{incremental} (The Incremental Lemma).} Let $(D,W)$ be an NMU default theory, $q$ a literal and $S$ a set of literals such that $W \cup S$ is consistent and $S$ does not influence $q$ in $(D,W)$.
-Then the following hold: \begin{description} \item[\it Monotonicity of brave reasoning:] If $q$ is in some extension of $(D,W)$ then $q$ is in some extension of $(D,W \cup S)$.